Run a Docker container with its dependencies in Codefresh infrastructure

 /codefresh/volume on their own.

-Note: it is not compulsory to mount the shared volume in all services of a composition.
+composition_candidatealso.
+It is not compulsory to mount the shared volume in all services of a composition.
 Only those that actually use it for file transfer, should mount it.

 Composition variables versus environment variables